Ten-Taken/nodefolio/README.md

 	`};`
 	`module.exports = blogCredentials;`

 ### Launching

 From the root directory, run `node nodefolio`

 My intention is to leave the application in a test-environment state in this repository.
 In production, the site has additional security headers and encryption enabled.

-### Versioning
-Latest release:  `0.1.0`

-Production releases will be 1.0.0, 2.0.0, and so on.
-However, I will be maintaining a live environment in addition to local dev builds.
-Incrimental v. tags are just to mark commits where I re-deployed.

 ### Changelog